cfengine/documentation/overview/glossary.markdown

 #### Contend driven policy (CDP)

 A way of simplifying the way users provide information to CFEngine about policy by hiding the overhead of policy coding.
-A CDP is a set of promises that is designed to solve a particular task in a standard way.
+A CDP is a set of promises designed to solve a particular task in a standard way.
 Users provide only a little data in the form of a simple spreadsheet of data in a table.

 #### CFEngine

-CFEngine comes from a contraction of _ConFiguration Engine_.
-The CFEngine software is maintained by Northern.tech (previously the CFEngine company).
+CFEngine comes from a contraction of _ConFiguration Engine_ and is maintained by Northern.tech (previously the CFEngine company).

 #### CFEngine 3.x